thanay-sisir/Medical-Large-Language-Model/README.md

 using PyTorch.
 The model is specifically designed and trained on medical text from the `TheBlueScrubs-v1-fixed` dataset.
 It serves as a learning resource and a starting point for experimenting with LLM architectures, training techniques, and their application in specialized domains like medicine.

+## Key Accomplishments
+1. Built a 15M-parameter Transformer with a novel optimizer targeting 45% of its core to improve model accuracy.
+2.
+3. Achieved 4x larger training batches and tracked 10+ real-time metrics for data-driven model  optimization.
+4.
+5. Slashed data preparation time by over 95% with a caching pipeline to enable rapid model iteration.

 ## Model Architecture and Metrics